-Girls have three protectors, if they obey them.
+Girls have up to three protectors, if they obey them.
 They have God, fathers, and husbands.
-If they fully obey them in their proper order, at least two and likely three will save them from trouble.
+If they obey them in their proper order, they can and will be saved from painful trouble.
 Even if a girl has a bad father, obeying God will bring her a good husband.

 The strange woman, a flattering whore or adulteress, is the subject of this proverb from the previous verse (Pr 2:16).
 Proverbs warns often in its early chapters against this dangerous seductress.
 Here Solomon condemned the character of such a woman by two great offences.
 Every young man and woman should hate this creature with holy hatred.

-Casual sex and adultery are now acceptable, but godly women should abhor them.
-Every father must eliminate influences that lessen a daughter’s horror at the thought of such a great sin.
-Two keys areas of life are friends and entertainment, such as books, magazines, television, music, and movies.
-Evil communications corrupt good manners (I Cor 15:33).
+Casual sex and adultery are now acceptable in the world more than ever before, but godly women will abhor both sins.
+Every father must guard and eliminate influences that lessen a daughter’s horror at the thought of such heinous sins.
+Two keys areas of life are friends and entertainment, such as books, magazines, television, music, movies, the Internet, and social media.
+Evil communications most surely do corrupt good manners (I Cor 15:33).

 The “guide of her youth” is her husband.
 She forsakes him horribly, when she is intimate with another man.
 Such a betrayal is heinous, for he has been her companion from youth.
 They shared the wonderful pleasures of a youthful marriage.
 A father’s sexual rules may be forsaken, but the father is not truly forsaken by the adultery of a married daughter.

 Scripture describes the wife of a man’s youth (Pr 5:18; Is 54:6; Joel 1:8; Mal 2:14-15).
-If marriage occurs near the age of sexual maturity, it creates youthful husbands and wives.
+If marriage occurs not too long after sexual maturity, it allows youthful husbands and wives.
 The proverb assumed the Jewish practice of marrying early.
-Today’s delayed ages for marriage are due to foolish thinking and poor child training, resulting in many years of sexual frustration and temptation.
+Today’s delayed ages for marriage are due to foolish thinking and poor child training, resulting in years of sexual frustration and temptation.
 Most youth today are not mature enough for marriage.

 A father guides a girl in childhood by teaching her the fear of the Lord and the rules of godly virtue as taught in the Bible (Pr 4:1; 17:6; 22:15; Ps 34:11; Eph 6:4).
 It is his duty to preserve her virginity for marriage (Deut 22:13-21; I Cor 7:36-38).
 The burden should not be the girl’s, but the father’s, for he should protect her from the male lusts and methods he knows firsthand.
 It is to him any prospective suitor should make his query.

 Fathers have a great role in training daughters, for he is the main leader and teacher of the family (Gen 18:19; Josh 24:15; Eph 6:4).
-A mother cannot do as well.
-What does a woman know about men, in comparison to a man himself?
-Let daughters be taught about virtuous conduct and soberly warned about evil men by their fathers, for fathers have instinctive wisdom regarding such things and care much for their daughters’ futures.
+A mother cannot do as well, though she does have her own perspective and experience about love, marriage, and sex.
+Let fathers also teach daughters about virtuous conduct and soberly warn about evil men, for fathers have instinctive wisdom regarding such things and care much for their daughters’ futures.